forrestguice/SuntimesWidget/CONTRIBUTING.md

 note: The lat/lon should use `.` as the decimal separator and include 4 decimal places.

-##Add a new "Data Source"
+##Add a "data source"
 <a name="addDataSource" />
-The app uses an interface (suntimeswidget.calculator.SuntimesCalculator) to perform the actual calculations (the default implementation uses sunrisesunsetlib-java).
-TODO: describe how to add alternative implementations
+The app uses an interface (`suntimeswidget.calculator.SuntimesCalculator`) to perform the actual calculations (the default implementation uses `sunrisesunsetlib-java`).
+TODO: describe how to add alternative implementations.

 ##Other
 <a name="other" />